 In regions with a high alert level (red zone), council meetings must be held without the public in attendance.
 However, the municipality should publicize the meeting as soon as possible by any means that provides information on the content of discussions among council members and the outcome of their deliberations (e.g., by publishing an audio or audio-visual recording, transcribing the entire proceedings into a publicly available document, broadcasting the meeting on a digital platform, etc).

-The orders and orders in council currently in force do not require municipal bodies to keep an attendance register at council meetings attended by the public.
+The orders and orders in council currently in force do not require municipal bodies to keep an attendance register at council sittings attended by the public.

-If such a register is created, a person cannot be required to sign it for authorized access to the meeting.
+If such a register is created, a person cannot be required to sign it for authorized access to the council sitting.
 Any signature is therefore voluntary.
+Moreover, the vaccination passport cannot be required to attend the council sitting.

 This is an exceptional measure whose application will be temporary.
 Its purpose is to protect the health of elected officials and those attending council meetings.
 Municipalities that prohibit public access to the council chambers are strongly encouraged to allow citizens to attend council meetings other than in person (e.g., by video conference or telephone).